WebDataRocks/pivot-angular/README.md

-# WebDataRocks integration with Angular 2+ framework
+# WebDataRocks integration with Angular 4+ framework

 ## **Updated to Angular 10**

-This repository holds sample integration project of WebDataRocks reporting tool with Angular 2+ framework.
-For detailed instructions please refer to this tutorial: [WebDataRocvks integration with Angular 2+](https://www.webdatarocks.com/doc/integration-with-angular/).
+This repository holds sample integration project of WebDataRocks reporting tool with Angular 4+ framework.
+For detailed instructions please refer to this tutorial: [WebDataRocks integration with Angular 4+](https://www.webdatarocks.com/doc/integration-with-angular/).

 ## Get WebDataRocks